 Visit the Get Involved page to learn more about how the Urban Conservation Corps can bolster your conservation efforts.

 Our Recycling Collection Services program teaches valuable vocational skills with a focus on technical, customer service, and job readiness.
-Corpsmembers ensure millions of plastic bottles and cans are diverted from landfills; increasing reuse while reducing environmental pollution and contamination.
+Corpsmembers ensure millions of plastic bottles, cans, and e-waste are diverted from landfills; increasing reuse while reducing environmental pollution and contamination.
 Schools can even schedule a visit from the Recycling Collection Services Mobile Exhibit to give students a chance to learn more about the benefits of recycling through a fun and interactive program.

 Available services include: